- K-8 achievement test scores rank significantly higher than state and national averages.

-- High school students have served on mission trips to Guatemala, Haiti, Honduras, Jamaica, Nicaragua, Puerto Rico, Russia, and other countries.
+- High school students have served on mission trips to Guatemala, Haiti, Honduras, Jamaica, Nicaragua, Puerto Rico, Russia, Spain, and other countries.

 Wesleyan Christian Academy is accredited by Advanced Ed and the Association of Christian Schools International (ACSI).
 The school holds membership in the North American Coalition for Christian Admissions Professionals, North Carolina Association of Independent Schools and North Carolina Independent Schools Athletic Association.
 All teachers are licensed by the state of North Carolina and ACSI.

 For education to be meaningful, it must be based upon truth.
 Wesleyan Christian Academy believes that all truth is God’s Truth, and His Truth is revealed through the Bible, which is infallible and is the standard for living a successful life.
 Only by recognizing God as the Creator, Designer, and Organizer of the universe can a proper understanding and mastery of facts and knowledge be possible.